zowe/docs-site/docs/extend/extend-apiml/api-mediation-caching-service.md

 ### VSAM

-As mentioned before, VSAM is the storage solution for production.
+VSAM is used primarily for applications, and is not used for source programs, JCL, or executable modules.
+ISPF cannot be used to display or edit VSAM files.
+VSAM can be used to organize records into four types of data sets: key-sequenced, entry-sequenced, linear, or relative record.
+Use VSAM as the storage solution for production.

-For information about the VSAM storage access method, see [Using VSAM as a storage solution through the Caching service](./api-mediation-vsam.md).
+For more information about the VSAM storage access method, see [Using VSAM as a storage solution through the Caching service](./api-mediation-vsam.md).

 ### Inmemory